Kasioma/CC_Cot_Mihaita_2026_Apps/README.md

 3. Add to user group:
    - `user`

-Repeat the procedure for the admin user, but don't assign a device_id attribute since they will see everything :D.
+Repeat the procedure for the admin user, but do not assign a device_id attribute, since admins should see all devices.

 ## 6. Token Example